By Ben Gribbin | Monday, December 13th, 2010

 6. Fume Curtain

-If you have a soft-top Defender, 109 or similar then consider fitting a fume curtain.
+If you have a soft-top Defender, 109 or similar then fit a fume curtain.
 These canvas sheets trap between the hood sticks and create a smaller, more quickly heated space.
 They also help block out some of the fumes, hence the name.
+A fume curtain can be made very cheaply with some canvas or tarp and a sewing machine.

 7. Don't forget your Brake Lights, Headlights and Reg Plate

 Don't forget to clear off your registration plate, headlights and brake lights, when de-icing the windscreen, other wise you could find yourself with the wrong kind of 'heat'.
-In some areas, Police were fining people £60 for failing to clean their registration plates of snow.
+In some areas, Police will fine drivers £60 for failing to clean their registration plates of snow.

 8. Lube your locks